elastic/elasticsearch-net/readme.md

 # [NEST](https://github.com/elasticsearch/elasticsearch-net/tree/master/src/Nest)

 NEST is the official high-level .NET client of [Elasticsearch](https://github.com/elasticsearch/elasticsearch).

 It aims to be a solid, strongly typed client with a very concise API.
 The client internally uses the low-level **Elasticsearch.Net** client.
-It maps requests and responses to strongly typed objects with both fluent interface and object initializer syntax.
+It maps requests and responses to strongly-typed objects with both fluent interface and object initializer syntax.
 It also provides a very powerful query DSL that maps 1-to-1 with the Elasticsearch API.
 This client takes advantage of .NET features where they make sense (e.g. type and index inference and inferred mapping from POCO properties).
 All client method calls have asynchronous variants with support for cancellation.

 ## Getting Started